ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 ## Choosing the Right Migration Approach
 {: #overview-approach}

-The ideal migration strategy depends on your organization's priorities, whether it’s minimizing downtime, ensuring data protection, or optimizing costs.
+The ideal migration strategy depends on your organization's priorities, whether it is minimizing downtime, ensuring data protection, or optimizing costs.
 The table below is a high-level comparison:

 | **Migration Option** | **Best For**                          | **Key Features**                            |
 |----------------------|---------------------------------------|---------------------------------------------|